-In recent years, Michael has been focusing on helping sport leaders across sports, countries and regions raise the governance standards of their organizations to a best in practice, leadership level.
+In recent years, Michael Pedersen has been focusing on helping sport leaders at all levels of sport and across sports, countries and regions raise the governance standards of their organizations to a best in practice, leadership level.

 He is of Danish origin and has lived, worked, studied and travelled in many countries and regions.
 Following almost five years with Geneva, Switzerland as his base, Michael has had a base in Latin America in recent years.
 He currently lives in Malaga, Spain (for further details, see his LinkedIn profile).

 A thought leader, who is also a seasoned speaker and workshop facilitator

 During the last 15 years, Michael Pedersen has shared his knowledge as a speaker at more than 100 conferences around the world and continuously undergone advanced public speaking training.
 He has moderated numerous panel discussions and facilitated a large number of workshops too, for instance at World Economic Forum the Annual Meetings in Davos and sport related summits, conferences and events around the world.
 Michael’s recent speaking engagements include the following ones (for further information, see the specific links referred to):